 Introductory offers: If the card offers a 0 percent introductory APR period, know when it ends and what the interest rate will be afterward.

-Annual fees and hidden costs: Look for annual fees, late payment penalties and foreign transaction fees that could impact your overall costs.
+Annual fees and other costs: Look beyond the annual fee and watch for charges like late payment penalties or foreign transaction fees that could add up over time.

 6. Gather your business credit card application information.